Easy and Edible Sugar Skulls

 Day of the Dead display

-What is the purpose of the sugar skull?
+What is the Meaning of Sugar Skulls?

-According to the Mexican government’s website as well as Mexico desconocido, sugar skulls originated in the mesoamerican culture, and represent a departed soul.
-Their purpose is to remind us of the inevitable passing from life to death, and to remind us that the dead are always among us.
+According to the Mexican government's website as well as Mexico desconocido, the Mexican sugar skull originated in the mesoamerican culture, and represents a departed soul.

 As I mentioned before, sometimes you see the name of loved ones on the forehead of a sugar skull.
 But, in Mexico, families also sometimes buy or make sugar skulls with the names of living people on them.
-In this case, it is meant to remind us of our inevitable destiny.

 RELATED POST: The Flowers of Day of the Dead